DrTimothyAldenDavis/SuiteSparse/README.md

 applications that use SuiteSparse are copied into SuiteSparse/include.
 All user documenation is copied into SuiteSparse/share/doc.

+Be sure to first install all required libraries:  BLAS and LAPACK for UMFPACK, CHOLMOD, and SPQR, and GMP and MPFR for SLIP_LU.
+Be sure to use the latest libraries; SLIP_LU requires MPFR 4.0 for example.

 When compiling the libraries, do NOT use the INSTALL=... options for installing.
 Just do: